649000/subtracker-rest-api/README.md

 | API      | http://localhost:8080/api                   | TBD              |
 ## Reflection

-The purpose of this project was to familiarise with the Spring Boot framework.
-In order to do so, I decided to build a RESTful API service based on the Spring Boot framework alongside with other Spring projects such as Spring Security and Spring OAuth2 Resource Server.
+The core objective behind this project was to immerse myself in the Spring Boot framework's functionalities and capabilities.
+To achieve this, I embarked on building a robust RESTful API service, leveraging the Spring Boot framework in conjunction with complementary Spring components like Spring Security and Spring OAuth2 Resource Server.

-The challenging aspect of this project was the user authentication with Firebase Auth.
-When it came to user authentication, I had the option of rolling out my own implementation or using Identity as a Service (IDaaS) product such as AWS Cognito, Auth0, or Firebase Auth.
-I decided to go forth with using an IDaaS approach as I believe developers should avoid reinventing the wheel.
-Rolling out my implementation would not be ideal as I might overlook certain security aspects.
+Among the notable challenges encountered, one that stood out was the implementation of user authentication using Firebase Auth.
+Presented with the choice between crafting a custom authentication system or adopting an Identity as a Service (IDaaS) solution like AWS Cognito, Auth0, or Firebase Auth, I opted for the IDaaS approach.
+This decision stemmed from my belief that as developers, we should avoid redundant reinventions.
+Implementing a custom solution might inadvertently overlook critical security aspects, hence favoring a proven IDaaS solution felt more prudent.

+In summary, this project not only deepened my familiarity with the Spring Boot framework but also underscored the significance of leveraging established identity management solutions to ensure robust security measures without compromising efficiency or reliability.

-With Spring Security, all endpoints barring `/actuator` and `/swagger-ui/**` are secured and requires a valid token provided by Firebase.
+With Spring Security, all endpoints barring `/actuator` and `/swagger-ui/**` are secured and require a valid token provided by Firebase.

-#### Tools used
-1. Postman  - to test the endpoints
-2. Intellij IDE